 [Potatoes with spicy tomato sauce] Also called patatas a la brava, is a very common dish.
 It typically consists of potatoes that have been cut into irregular shapes of about 2 centimeters, then fried in oil and served warm with a topping made of a delicious spicy tomato sauce.
 Waring, once you start eating it you can’t stop!

 Berenjenas Fritas con Miel

-[Fired aubergines with honey] It might sounds weird but you won’t regret it.
-This dish consists in deep fried aubergines that can be cut in sticks or in slices.
+[Fired aubergines with honey] It might sound weird but you won’t regret it.
+This dish consists of deep-fried aubergines that can be cut in sticks or in slices.
 A nice touch of honey gives to the dish a twist, we also tried them with some goat cheese on top.
 Definitely our favorite tapa ever.

 Cola de Toro / Rabo de Toro